J-W-Smith/TikTokScraper/README.md

    scrapeTikTokLinksAndDownload();

-### 4. **Download the Links**:
+### 4. ***Download the Links:***
-- After running the script, a text file named tiktok_video_links.txt will be downloaded to your computer containing all the scraped video links.
+  -  After running the script, a text file named tiktok_video_links.txt will be downloaded containing all the scraped video links.

-### **Notes**
+### ***Troubleshooting***
-- Ensure that you have permission to scrape content from TikTok and comply with their terms of service.
-- The script may take some time to run depending on the number of videos on the page and your internet speed.
+  -  If the script does not work as expected, ensure that the TikTok page is fully loaded before running the script.
+  -  Check the browser console for any error messages that may indicate what went wrong.
+  -  Adjust the scroll timing in the script if the page is slow to load new content.

-### **License**
+### ***License***
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+### ***Acknowledgments***
+Thanks to the developers of YT-DLP and FFmpeg for their amazing tools that make video downloading easy and efficient.